Dr-Drake/file-encrypter/README.md

 ## Getting Started

-Run the project using an of the following commands:
+Run the project using any of the following commands:

 ```bash
 yarn start